 Contact: Gwynneth Malin

-The NYU IVF is a seed-stage venture capital fund created in 2010 to invest in startups founded by NYU students and faculty and/or commercializing technologies and intellectual property development at the University.
+The NYU Innovation Venture Fund is a seed-stage venture capital fund that invests in startups founded by NYU students and faculty and/or commercializing technologies and intellectual property developed at the University.
 Its primary objective is to bring more innovations developed in the University to market.

 The I-Corps program is a seven-week immersive course for faculty and their graduate students/postdocs to help transform academic research into startup ventures.
 The program uses the Lean Startup methodology to train academic researchers in hypothesis-driven customer discovery.
 I-Corps was first launched as an initiative by the National Science Foundation and has since been adopted by the NIH and other agencies.
-Programs are now available for NYU faculty and researchers across all disciplines.
+Programs are available for NYU faculty and researchers across all disciplines.
+Visit bit.ly/whatisicorps AND bit.ly/icorpsteam to learn more and contact Frank Rimalovski at the NYU Entrepreneurial Institute for more information or to apply.

-The TAC Awards program encourages and promotes the development of research projects and technologies that have the near-term potential for commercialization through start-up creation or licensing.
-TAC Awards support projects from NYU's Washington Square, Dental School, Tandon Engineering, Abu Dhabi, and Shanghai campuses with awards of up to $50,000.
+The TAC Awards program encourages and promotes the development of research projects and technologies that have the near-term potential for commercialization through startup creation or licensing.
+TAC Awards support projects from NYU's Washington Square, College of Dentistry, Tandon School of Engineering, Abu Dhabi, and Shanghai campuses with awards of up to $50,000.
 The program was designed to cultivate projects that relate to technology for which intellectual property has been obtained or will be sought by NYU, and that seek to advance the commercial development of the technology through prototype development and proof-of-concept studies.

 Contact: Abram Goldfinger